The highest value of a part of a graph is called a local maximum.

 |

 We will give a very easy example.
 Suppose a farmer wants to fence a rectangular field, and he has bought #500# metres of fence.
 The farmer wants to maximize the fenced area, and wants to know the best ratio of the rectangle.
 We first note that this area #A# is given by #x\cdot y#, where #x# is the width and #y# is the depth of the rectangle.
 The farmer bought #500# metres of fence, which has to be distributed over the width and depth, which gives us #2x+2y=500#.
-Rearranging gives \[y=250-x\] We insert this in the function for the are and get \[A=x\cdot(250-x) = 250\cdot x - x^2\] This is the formule whose maximum we would like to calculate.
-Following the step-by-step approach we get #x=125#.
-Thus, the farmer should fence a square area in order to maximize the area fenced.
+Rearranging gives \[y=250-x\] We insert this in the function for the area and get \[A=x\cdot(250-x) = 250\cdot x - x^2\] This is the formula whose maximum we would like to calculate.
+Following the step-by-step approach, we get #x=125#.
+Thus, the farmer should fence a square area to maximise the area fenced.

-In most applications, the functions are very complicated and contains much more variables.
-However, we won't be studying this in this course.
+In most applications, the functions are very complicated and contain many more variables.
+However, we will not be studying this in this course.

 #\ivoo{-\infty}{x_1}# |